 – Another drink you’ve got to try while here is to have a fresh coconut on the beach.
 There are always locals selling them who are happy to cut them so they are ready to drink.

 – And don’t forget to drink Costa Rica’s favorite beverage…coffee!
-Find out all the best coffee farm tours and great brands to buy with our Costa Rica coffee guide.
+Find out all the best coffee farm tours and great brands to buy with our Costa Rica coffee guide

 – If you want to make your own Costa Rica cocktails at home you can buy liquor at the duty-free shop in the airport before your flight home.
 Or buy it ahead of time and put it in your checked bag.
 I have not found any place to buy Cacique outside of Costa Rica, so if you find any let us know!

 If you would like to buy Centenario rum I have seen it at liquor stores throughout the US and Europe.
-If you are in the US, it is possible to order it on the Total Wine website.

 – If you would like to buy liquor while in Costa Rica there are many places to do that.
 Liquor is sold at most major grocery stores, small mini-markets, and at duty-free shops in the airport.